iPhone screen protectors

 When to skip a finish change

-If you are choosing between a case, protector, or both, use the iPhone screen protector vs case guide before narrowing the material.
+If you are choosing between a case, a protector, or both, use the iPhone screen protector vs case guide before narrowing the material.

 Skip the clear-film idea if your only goal is basic protection and you do not need a specialty finish.
 Clear tempered glass is usually the better match for iPhone clarity and touch feel.